MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-a-sdn-infrastructure.md

 ## Switch configuration examples

-To help configure your physical switch or router, a set of sample configuration files for a variety of switch models and vendors are available at the [Microsoft SDN Github repository](https://github.com/microsoft/SDN/tree/master/SwitchConfigExamples).
+To help configure your physical switch or router, a set of sample configuration files for a variety of switch models and vendors are available at the [Microsoft SDN GitHub repository](https://github.com/microsoft/SDN/tree/master/SwitchConfigExamples).
 A detailed readme and tested command line interface (CLI) commands for specific switches are provided.

 ## Compute